 The power of partnerships

-Working with local, regional, and international partners, and funded by the Legacy Amendment, the Minnesota Pollution Control Agency has completed the first cycle of the watershed approach.
+Working with local, regional, and international partners, and funded by the Legacy Amendment, the MPCA has completed the first cycle of the watershed approach.
 Watershed Restoration and Protection Strategy (WRAPS) reports and TMDLs have been completed for all 80 major watersheds in the state.

-Local water quality planning entities such as watershed districts and Soil and Water Conservation Districts (SWCDs) use information from MPCA reports to inform decisions during development of their One Watershed, One Plan following the Minnesota Board of Water & Soil Resources (BWSR) process.
+Local water quality planning entities such as watershed districts and soil and water conservation districts use information from MPCA reports to inform decisions during development of their One Watershed, One Plan, following the Minnesota Board of Water & Soil Resources process.
 These plans prioritize projects that can be implemented on the ground with local landowners.

 “Water quality improvements are a result of successful partnerships, planning, and implementation at many levels — local, state and federal,” says MPCA Commissioner Katrina Kessler.
 “On the ground implementation is the key to water quality improvements, which is due to efforts by local governments and landowners.”